 Courthouse and Regional Administrative Buildings Project

-Thurston County general government operations currently located at the Courthouse Complex on Lakeridge Drive, Olympia, are moving to a new location at 3000 Pacific Avenue, Olympia, also known as The Atrium.
-While the move will result in days where the offices and departments public lobbies will be closed, online and telephone services will still be available.
+Thurston County general government operations moved to a new location at 3000 Pacific Avenue, Olympia, also known as The Atrium.

 Thurston County is growing, and with that growth comes a need for more capacity to continue to provide exceptional public service to the community.
 To support this, the Board of County Commissioners (BoCC) voted 2-1 to move forward with a lease of The Atrium at 3000 Pacific Avenue in Olympia to house the county’s general government operations.
 The seven-year lease with the property owner will begin April 1, 2022.
-Once general government operations move to The Atrium, the county will make improvements to the buildings on the Hilltop Campus, located at 2000 Lakeridge Drive SW in Olympia, to meet the needs of new Law and Justice Center.
+Once general government operations move to The Atrium, the county will make improvements to the buildings located at 2000 Lakeridge Drive SW in Olympia.

 The seven-year lease will cost $1.5 to $1.8 million, or $17.50 per square foot, and commits the county to seven years with an opportunity to extend the lease term by additional years.
 The current market value in Olympia for similar office buildings is between $24 and $27 per square foot.
 This savings will help the county save more than $4 million in taxpayer dollars per a seven-year term.
 The proposed moves are: